charleslaot/ct_blog/src/data/education/education-1/index.md

 endDate: 'Jul 2014'
 ---

 In 2014, I earned my Bachelor of Science in Automation Engineering from the UCLV.
-My undergraduate thesis focused on the development and implementation of a digital signal filter in C for an Autonomous Underwater Vehicle (AUV).
+My undergraduate thesis focused on the development of a digital signal filter in C for an Autonomous Underwater Vehicle (AUV).